Best School Websites of 2026 – Learn From These Top School Web Design Examples

 - Highlight reels of student achievements

-Accessibility Features (ADA/WCAG Compliance)
+6. Are You Meeting Accessibility Features (ADA/WCAG Compliance)?

 - Proper contrast ratios